 It is a mesmerising boat trip heading inland to the absolute head of the Arm.
 The hills in here seem to be the tallest, the sheer faces with trees clinging precariously to them seem to be the steepest and the waterfalls after rain seem to fall the furthest.

 As well as being a Marine Reserve from the entrance to the head Wet Jacket Arm there are also some other little known facts about our namesake;

 Cook undertook the Celestial Mappings to obtain latitude and longitude of New Zealand – literally putting it on the map for the very first time.

 New Zealand’s first beer was brewed in Wet Jacket Arm.
 Made from molasses and Rimu trees, sadly it wasn’t for pleasure but to stop the onset of scurvy.

-Cook also recorded all the ocean floor depths throughout Dusky and Breaksea Sounds.
+Cook also recorded all the ocean floor depths throughout Tamatea (Dusky Sound) and Te Puaitaha (Breaksea Sounds).
 Interestingly enough these measurements were still used by mariners until as recently as 25 years ago.

 And when the NZ Navy put their Hydrographic Sonar through the region they only found mistakes in two areas!

 Wet Jacket Arm is the last place in the area that the Moose, (liberated in Supper Cove in 1910 after being gifted to NZ by the Canadian government) were seen in the late 1950’s.